AndrewConway/ConcreteSTV/README.md

 The .transcript files are a straight forward JSON representation of the `TranscriptWithMetadata` structure defined in [distribution_of_preferences_transcript.rs](stv/src/distribution_of_preferences_transcript.rs), which uses the same metadata format.

+One complication is the representation of numbers.
+In .stv files, there are only integers and they are represented by numbers.
+In .transcript files there are non-integers.
+These are represented in the program as ratios of integers or as scaled integers, for exact precision.
+Writing them as JSON numbers could lead to loss of precision.
+* Transfer values are stored as JSON strings, either "1" or a ratio like "34/234".
+* Most vote counts and ballot paper counts are stored as JSON numbers (integers).
+* When a vote count could be a non-integer (e.g. ACT2020 or ACT2021 rules), vote tallys are stored as strings like "345.288272".
+Ballot counts are still stored as JSON numbers as they are integers
+* Votes lost to rounding is a special case, as unlike all other numbers mentioned here it can be negative (ACT2020 rules).
+These are stored as JSON strings, even when using rule sets where they must be integers.

 ## LaTeX tables